lannonbr/plaits-docs/readme.md

-# Plaits Docs
+# Plaits Cheat Sheet

-A mini-site displaying the docs for Mutable Instrument Plaits.
+A mini-site displaying the docs for Mutable Instrument Plaits's models.